delawaremathguy/ShoppingList16/README.md

 The third tab shows a list of all locations, where you can create, edit, reorder (by dragging after tapping the Edit button), and delete `Location`s.
 One special Location is the "Unknown Location," which serves as the default location for all new or orphaned items.
 I use this special location to mean that "I don't really know where this item is yet, but I'll figure it out at the store."
 The unknown location always appears last in the list of Locations, and shopping items with this unknown location will come at the bottom of the shopping list.

 Tapping on a Location in the list lets you edit location information, including changing its color, or even deleting it.  the color is settable using the ColorPicker available since iOS 14.
-You will also see a list of the Items that are associated with this Location.
+You will also see a list of the Items that are associated with this Location, with those currently on the shopping list indicated by "cart" symbols.  (new) a long-press on an item lets you quickly toggle whether the item is on the shopping list of not.

 * What happens to Items at a Location when the Location is deleted?
 The Items are not deleted, but are moved to the Unknown Location.